FEIDI3/feidi/README.md

-# feidi test Code For git
+# feidi Code For git 1 first